ListenNotes/podcast-api-java/README.md

 }
 ```

-If `apiKey` is None, then we'll connect to a [mock server](https://www.listennotes.com/api/tutorials/#faq0) that returns fake data for testing purposes.
+If `apiKey` is null or "", then we'll connect to a [mock server](https://www.listennotes.com/api/tutorials/#faq0) that returns fake data for testing purposes.

 You can quickly run sample code using gradle:
 ```shell